Yogi Ramsuratkumar

 Let me know that there are a few hundred here that understand

-but I came here laughing, laughing like a fool.
-New people will
+today, but I came here laughing, laughing like a fool.
+New people

 the universe.
 I know when I work in the funny way that I work